ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 ### 2.1 Create dataset

-Create a new dataset by selecting *Create Dataset* in the *Upload* menu and follow the steps (Figure 2):
+Create a new dataset by selecting *Create Dataset* from the *Upload* menu (Figure 2) and following these steps :

 1. Dataset:
     1. To create a blank dataset, choose *New Datase*t -\> next step 2i